nullroot-py/How-to-install-Clover-in-Windows-UEFI/README.md

 Step 4:
 Open Notepad ***in Administrator***.
 <br/>
-Do the open or open with command and go to SYSTEM partition and open it.
+Do the open or open with option in File and go to SYSTEM partition and open it.
 In the partition there is a Folder called EFI and open it.
 Create a folder called 'Clover' or you may call it whatever you want, but I just 'Clover' for simplicity's sake.
 Copy those EFI, Library and usr folders from Step 2 and paste them in the Clover folder.
 After you copied the files into Clover, X out of the Open and exit out of Notepad or the program you are using.
 We're still not done yet.
 <br/>
 <br/>
 <br/>